bolner/AsyncFastCGI.NET/README.md

 ## Benchmark results

-Running 4 processes of the example `main.cs` application behind an Nginx webserver on an i7-8559U CPU (embedded, low performance).
+Running 4 processes of the example `main.cs` application (which currently returns all headers and system parameters) behind an Nginx webserver on an i7-8559U CPU (embedded, low performance).
 The concurrency is 400, so 400 connections are open at the same time.

     ab -c 400 -n 50000 127.0.0.1/csharp